odoo/odoo/addons/stock/doc/stock.rst

 How does the system choose the correct push rule
 ================================================

 Searching for a push rule is quite similar as for the pull rule.
-It will however just search for the routes in the product and product category and afterwards it will search among all the routes. (???)
+It will however just search for the routes in the product and product category, then on those of the warehouse passed to the move or of the picking type of the move and then it will search anywhere.

 =======================
 Simple Warehouse config
 =======================

-When you activate setting <<Activate push/pull rules >> and go to Warehouse > Warehouse and select a Warehouse (or create a new), you will have a simplified way to configure these routes without worrying about its complexity.
+When you activate setting <<Advanced routes>> and go to Warehouse > Warehouse and select a Warehouse (or create a new), you will have a simplified way to configure these routes without worrying about its complexity.

 For the incoming and outgoing shipments, you can supply how many steps are needed to receive or ship goods.
 This allows you e.g. to receive at the docks, and move the goods later on into a precise location in your racks.
 It can also be interesting to do some quality control.
 For shipping, you can also put your products at the gates first, but you might also want to package them at a separate location before bringing them at the gates.
 These routes will be directly related to the warehouse.